vuelto-org/vuelto/website/install.md

 ## 🐧 Linux

-You need to have X11-dev-packages and C compiler installed.
+You need to have xorg-dev packages and C compiler installed.

 On Debian and derivate distributions like Ubuntu and Linux Mint the xorg-dev meta-package pulls in the development packages for all of X11.